Fender Serial Number Lookup

 In 1954, Fender began the practice of inscribing serial numbers on a metallic plate positioned at the back of their guitars.
 This is also known as the neck plate.

-A key piece of trivia to keep in mind: a few of the very first Stratocasters bear a four-digit serial number.
-Rather intriguingly, this number is etched onto the white plastic cover of the tremolo plate.
+A few of the very first Stratocasters bear a four-digit serial number.
+This number is etched onto the white plastic cover of the tremolo plate.
 A cover found at the rear side of the guitar’s body.

 L Series (1963-1965)